deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

   * #### _Wake mode_
 How to detect activity.
 SHAKE or STAND.
 SHAKE uses a motion sensor present in T12 handles, shake or hold the handle tip up to wake.
 STAND can use the same handle shake wire, but must be disconnected from the handle and connected so when the tip is in the stand, this wire is shorted to GND.
 Shorted = sleep, open = wake.
   * #### _Btn.
 Wake_
-Whether the moving the encoder or pressing the button wakes the controller.
+Allow waking the controller by moving or pressing the encoder.
   * #### _Buzzer_
 Buzz/beep when notable conditions occur.
     * Changing operating mode (sleep, run)